Harttia longipinna

-Harttia longipinna is a species of armored catfish of the family endemic to Brazil where it is found in the upper São Francisco River basin.
-This species grows to a length of 10.7 cm SL.
+Harttia longipinna is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil, where it is found in the upper and middle São Francisco River basin in the states of Bahia and Minas Gerais.
+This species grows to a standard length of 5.7 cm..